-The mega Mayberry collection is located in Andy Griffith’s home town, Mt.
+With countless numbers of fans, there are some wonderful Mayberry collections around the country.
+The Remembering Mayberry collection is one of many and is still under construction.
+So far, there are over 1,400 original cast member autographs and almost 5,000 total Mayberry items.
+The MEGA Mayberry collection is in Andy Griffith’s hometown, Mt.
 Airy, NC.
-Andy Griffith’s childhood friend (Emmett Forrest) started the Andy Griffith Museum years ago and has since morphed into the world’s finest collection of Mayberry memorabilia.
-You can visit the museum year round, but the best time to visit is during Mayberry Days which is always the last weekend of September every year.
-You owe it to yourself to take a long weekend and visit Andy’s home town during Mayberry Days!
+Andy Griffith’s childhood friend (Emmett Forrest) started the Andy Griffith Museum years ago, and it has since morphed into the world’s finest collection of Mayberry memorabilia.
+You can visit the museum year-round, but the best time to visit is during Mayberry Days which is always the last weekend of September.
+You owe it to yourself to take a long weekend and visit Andy’s hometown during Mayberry Days!

-If the number one Mayberry fan of all time could actually be determined, Nancy Thornton would be at the top of the list.
-This wonderful lady travels to every event, big or small to be in and around the Mayberry experience.
+If the number one Mayberry fan of all time could be determined, Nancy Thornton would be at the top of the list.
+This wonderful lady travels to every event, big or small, to be in and around the Mayberry experience.
 She is truly a very special lady who loves The Andy Griffith Show!